-Over the years, there’s been debates over the need and effectiveness of fluoride.
+Over the years, there have been debates over the need and effectiveness of fluoride.
 While some choose to avoid it, others see the benefits.
-A few common, and disproven, myths include fluoride not being natural, reducing children’s test scores, and fluoride causing cancer.
+A few common, and disproven, myths include fluoride not being natural, fluoride treatment for kids will reduce children’s test scores, and fluoride causing cancer.
 Of course, these simply are not true.

 While some may be wary about fluoride, don’t fear.
-Small doses of fluoride in the water has been researched and declared by the CDC as one of the “Ten Great Public Health Achievements” of the 20th century.
-With properties like rebuilding weakened enamel, reversing early signs of tooth decay, and preventing the growth of pesky oral bacteria, it’s no wonder how fluoride benefits your overall wellbeing.
+Small doses of fluoride in the water have been researched and declared by the CDC as one of the “Ten Great Public Health Achievements” of the 20th century.
+With properties like rebuilding weakened enamel, reversing early signs of tooth decay, and preventing the growth of pesky oral bacteria, it’s no wonder how fluoride benefits your overall well-being.